Supporting children's wellbeing with Molly Potter's Let's Talk series

 This series of books covers a range of topics about understanding and managing emotions and supporting positive mental health and choices, as well as helping children understand their world better, from navigating friendship to exploring family life.

-This month we hear from author Molly Potter about the newest addition to the Let's Talk series, It's OK to Say No, helping children understand - and encouraging discussions around - the concept of consent.
-Find out more in her indepth Q&A.
+This month we hear from author Molly Potter about the newest addition to the Let's Talk series, Who Will You Be When You Grow Up?, helping children to think about and explore the kind of person they would like to grow into.
+Find out more in ReadingZone's indepth Q&A with Molly, below.

-Molly Potter introduces her Let's Talk series and the latest book, It's OK to Say No
+Molly Potter introduces her Let's Talk series and the latest book, Who Will You Be When You Grow Up?

 "The value of these books is not just about the content, it's also the interactions